 The dynamic approach in SC identification aims to better capture effects of traffic characteristics (e.g. flow, speed, and density), that change over time and space, and affect both queue formation from a PC and SC occurrence.
 With a given state and lane specific traffic flow parameters, continuously monitored by closely spaced sensors or other devices near the crash location (flow, density, speed, number of lanes, location of the crash on a specific lane etc.), it is possible to calculate queue lengths using shockwave theory (Lighthill and Whitham, 1955).
 In this subsection we present a dynamic threshold SC incident identification approach to estimate the impact area of a PC created by a backward-forming and forward-recovery shockwave.
 Backward-forming shockwave affects the growth rate of the queue formed by the PC.
-Once the PC is cleared, a forward-recovery shockwave is set in motion and eventually catches up with the backward-forming shockwave resulting in dissipation of the queue.
+Once the PC is cleared, a forward-recovery shockwave resulting in dissipation of the queue.
 Next we discuss the steps required to estimate the impact area using the shockwave principle.